beachside-project/AzureCosmosContext/README.md

 if use ConsoleApp, you need to set environment name value.
 please watch ConsoleAppSample project > Program.cs > `ConfigureHostConfiguration` section.

+> :warning: Using Azure Functions V2, If use `env.EnvironmentName`, need to set environment variables by "AZURE_FUNCTIONS_ENVIRONMENT" key.
+(TargetFramework: netcoreapp2.2)

 ## How to use